amxDusT/KnifeDuel-amxx/README.md

   - if server's round ends, the duel will continue on next round.
   - corspes on the arena should get removed within ~2 seconds ( just the time of the animation ).
   - plugin has "is_user_in_duel" native that returns 1 if player is in duel, 0 otherwise.
+  - you can decide whether scoreboard should update with kills/deaths made by players in duel.